shubhamjain31/Python_HTTP_Server/README.md

 # Python_HTTP_Server.

-This is a simple HTTP Server to serve files from directory.
+This is a simple HTTP Server to serve files from directory using Python SimpleHTTPServer.
+Python SimpleHTTPServer module is a very handy tool.
+You can use Python SimpleHTTPServer to turn any directory into a simple HTTP web server.

 ***To run the server:***
 - Open a terminal window.